mikedcode/mikedcode.github.io/README.md

 > it was built to aid in making prank calls, spoofing caller id, controlling studio lights,
 > and triggering a confetti cannon based on Twitter when a specific phrase (changed weekly) was tweeted..
 >
+> Lots of laughs were made from this app :wink:
+>
 > More info coming soon...
 >
 > ![alt Status][private-status]